 "Yea, dude.
 It's 1:47.”

+He checks his which phone confirms it.
 "Holy shit.
 Time flies when you're having an existential crisis."

 "That's what they say.
 So how about you go bed, and you can figure the rest later.
 Ok?"